zericardo/sci-corpus/README.rst

 Installing
 ==========

-To install run into sci-corpus folder this following command:
+To install, browse to your sci-corpus folder and run this following command:

 # python setup.py install

-It will install the dependencies.
+It will automatically install all dependencies.

 For Windows users, you need to use CMD as administrator and run inside the sci-corpus the following commands:

 # c:\Python27\python.exe setup.py install

-But eventually it not works because of its dependencies from Visual Studio for compiler.
+However, it eventually doesn't work because of its dependencies from Visual Studio for compiler .
 So download the binaries from site.